 - How many people are involved?
 If you’re going it alone as a solo founder, you may be able to look at streamlined options.
 If you have a business partner or multiple people with ownership in the company, you’ll need to look at more advanced options to ensure everything is set up and shared properly.

-An accountant or lawyer can be helpful in evaluating the different options available in your area and with the process of setting up your business.
+An accountant or lawyer can be helpful in evaluating the different options available in your area and with the process of setting up a business.
+You can also check out this sole proprietorship vs. LLC comparison.
+See our state specific guides for California LLC, Texas LLC and Florida LLC.

 8. Research licenses and government regulations